startreedata/examples/gatling/README.md

 git clone https://github.com/gatling/gatling-sbt-plugin-demo
 ```

 This repository is a working example of a project that has Gatling's sbt plugin working.
 Specifically, the `build.sbt`, `build.properties`, and `plubins.sbt`.
-More importantly, it will have a sample class that implements a `Simulation` writting in scala.
+More importantly, it will have a sample class that implements a `Simulation` writing in scala.

-Below is the tree you will get after you clode the repositry.
+Below is the tree you will get after you clone the repository.

 ```
 .